cnsuhao/engine1/docs/Methodology/SubstanceTransportMethodology.md

 ### Requirements

-Given the overall goals of %BioGears, we set out to create a generic and reusable substance transporter.
+Given the overall engine goals, we set out to create a generic and reusable substance transporter.
 Some high-level requirements include:

 -   Generic - All systems should be able to use the same basic transporter engine.
 This allows rapid development, and makes engine outputs much easier to validate and verify.

--   Computational Speed - %BioGears is required to maintain a transient full-body solution faster than real time on typical personal computers.
+-   Computational Speed - The engine is required to maintain a transient full-body solution faster than real time on typical personal computers.